Life Science & Technology (MSc)

 The MSc Life Science and Technology programme offers four specialisations:

-- Research in Life Science and Technology: you follow a two-year programme focussed on a molecular and biomedical approach to Life Sciences to become an independent and creative scientist.
+- Life Science Research and Development: you follow a two-year programme focussed on a molecular and biomedical approach to Life Sciences to become an independent and creative scientist.

-- Life Science and Technology and Education (taught partly in Dutch): prepare yourself for a career in teaching chemistry and/or biology.
+- Life Science and Education (taught partly in Dutch): prepare yourself for a career in teaching chemistry and/or biology.

-- Life Science and Technology and Science Communication and Society: combine training in Life Sciences with courses in different aspects of science communication, such as journalism.
+- Life Science and Science Communication and Society: combine training in Life Sciences with courses in different aspects of science communication, such as journalism.

-- Life Science and Technology and Science Based Business: combine training in Life Science and Technology with components in business and entrepreneurship.
+- Life Science and Business Studies: combine training in Life Science and Technology with components in business and entrepreneurship.

 The research specialisation comprises research training projects to a total of at least 60 EC, including a presentation for the group and a written report (the master thesis).
 The major research project is carried out in the LIC, LUMC, Erasmus MC, NKI or elsewhere.
 The mentor guides you in your research project(s) and will advise you which courses best fit with the research topic and study planning.